 Numerous stonemasons were brought in from Ireland to begin the construction in 1884.
 Due to the density of the magnesium limestone used to build the hotel, special wagons were constructed to move the massive pieces of stone from the quarry site on the White River.
 Designed in an eclectic array of architectural styles, the masons built 18-inch walls, several towers, overhanging balconies, and a massive stone fireplace in the lobby.

 As construction continued for the next two years, more and more workers were hired as electrical lights, modern plumbing, steam heating, an elevator, extensive landscaping, and luxurious decorations and amenities were built into the hotel.
-In the end, the hotel cost $294,000 to build, an extremely extravagant amount for the time.
+Ultimately, the hotel cost $294,000 to build, an extremely extravagant amount for the time.

 On May 20, 1886, the grandiose Crescent Hotel opened amid much fanfare.
 The local Eureka Springs Times Echo called it “America’s most luxurious resort hotel.”
 Notables from across the country attended its grand opening, including a gala ball, complete with a full orchestra and banquet dinner for 400 celebrants.